As scrutiny mounts, mortgage servicers push into lending

-By writing new mortgages, non-bank servicers such as Ocwen Financial Corp (OCN.N) and Walter Investment Management Corp (WAC.N) have grabbed the opportunity to supply less creditworthy borrowers with funding no longer available from banks.
+By writing new mortgages, non-bank servicers such as Ocwen Financial Corp and Walter Investment Management Corp have grabbed the opportunity to supply less creditworthy borrowers with funding no longer available from banks.

 The trend, investors and analysts say, could spark a revival in the shares of non-bank servicers by relieving the pressure that has accompanied regulators' questions over how well these companies are treating struggling borrowers.